THINGS TO THINK ABOUT WHEN PREPARING TO BUY A HOME

 HIRE AN AGENT

-To find the right agent, pay attention to referrals and recommendations from friends or other home buyers you may know.
+To find the right Realtor, pay attention to referrals and recommendations from friends or other home buyers you may know.
 Many top listing agents might not work with buyers, especially first-time home buyers, so Open Houses may not be the best place to find a Buyer’s Representative.

 PLAN YOUR MOVE AND MOVING EXPENSES